-- The Thirty-First Annual General Meeting (the "AGM") of the Company will be held physically ("Physical Meeting") and by electronic means ("Virtual Meeting"). - CPF/SRS investors who intend to exercise the voting rights attached to their SBS Transit Ltd shares purchased using their CPF/SRS monies are requested to contact their respective CPF/SRS Approved Nominees. - 3.
-By submitting an instrument appointing proxy(ies) and/or representative(s), the member accepts and agrees to the personal data privacy terms set out in the Notice of AGM dated 27 March 2024.
+- The Thirty-First Annual General Meeting (the "AGM") of the Company will be held physically ("Physical Meeting") and by electronic means ("Virtual Meeting"). - 2.
+CPF/SRS investors who intend to exercise the voting rights attached to their SBS Transit Ltd shares purchased using their CPF/SRS monies are requested to contact their respective CPF/SRS Approved Nominees.